-

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-The Australian Consulate in Kampala, headed by an Honorary Consul, provides limited consular help to Australians in Uganda.
+The Australian Consulate in Kampala provides limited consular help to Australians in Uganda.
 The consulate doesn't issue passports.

 Full consular help is available from the Australian High Commission in Kenya.